 What do you think of when you hear the word creativity?
 Perhaps joy, laughter, art, and play are a few words that come to mind?
 While creativity is great for these things, it can also be a very effective coping mechanism during troubling times.
-At Scribblers Festival HQ, we are devastated about what’s happening across our country as it burns.
+At Scribblers Festival HQ, we are feeling the affects of what a tumultuous year it has been for Australia and the world in 2020, first with the bushfires and now with the global pandemic of COVID-19.
 It’s hard to know what to do, and difficult to explain the situation to our young people without alarming them.
 We find that creativity can not only stimulate resourcefulness with ideas to help, but it can also be the best way to cope with big feelings that otherwise become overwhelming.
 Margarita Tartakovsky, M.S. from PsychCentral notes, “That’s the thing about creating and making: It helps us to better understand who we are.
 It helps us to unravel our many layers, and brings us closer to our core.
 And, ultimately, it helps us to cope with our struggles,” in her article The Power of Creativity in Helping Us to (Kind of) Cope.

 Here are our 5 ideas to help people of all ages cope with the big stuff life throws our way using creativity: